Restaurant Mashup: 2’s Better than 1

 Utilizing dining is a genius way for retailers (especially in the home goods biz) to showcase a collection of products and extend their brand beyond its usual goods.
 Retailers should see opportunity in the consumer’s love of experiences.
 What’s more “on brand” for Crate & Barrel than shopping their latest kitchenware while enjoying a hot latte and beautifully plated avocado toast?
 Not to mention, a shopper with a satisfied appetite = a happy shopper.

-Restaurant & Influencer
+4. Restaurant and Influencer

 Embracing Pop Culture